 The next thing to consider is video processing.
 If you have a older DVD player without HDMI outputs or VCR you want to use look for a receiver that can convert analog signals to HDMI.
 Video processors made by Anchor Bay, Faroudja and others that are built into receivers can do a very good job converting analog video signals to digital and outputting them to your TV through a HDMI connection.
 This allows you to use just one HDMI cable to hook up your receiver to your TV and simplifies operation because there will be only one input to select on the TV to view all sources.

 Next make sure the receiver you are considering has enough inputs and outputs for your system plus a few more for expansion.
 Most sources are connected by HDMI these days so make sure there are enough HDMI inputs plus one or two extra.
+HDMI connections keep evolving to be compatible with improvements.
+The connectors are the same but older versions may not pass 3D or 4k signals etc. making older receivers incompatible with UHD 4k video etc. We are currently on HDMI version 2.0. which allows receivers to pass a 4k signal to your TV.
 If you use turntable look for a phono input.
 Many receivers now available don’t include one.
 If you listen to SACDs look for a receiver that can decode the multichannel DSD bitstream of SACDs from its HDMI inputs.
 Otherwise you will have to set your player to output a PCM bitstream.
-This could compromise sound quality of this high end format.
+Some think this could compromise sound quality of this high end format.
 If you want to take advantage of the higher quality digital to analog converters in some high end universal players you will need a receiver with a 5.1 channel analog input.
 These are getting increasing rare these days too.
 If you use a tape deck make sure the receiver has at least one analog output for recording.

 If you plan to use your system to listen to music as well as movies an important feature is LFE attenuation.
 Movie soundtracks are mixed with far more bass than music.
 If you set up your system so the subwoofer level sounds right with music often movie soundtracks will have way too much bass.
 Some receivers let you turn down the Low Frequency Effects level with multi channel movie soundtracks without changing it for other sources.
 Pioneer calls this LFE Attenuator and other brands just let you turn down the Dolby Digital and DTS level in the audio parameters menu.
 Not all receivers have this feature.
 It is worth seeking out one that does.